undead2146/GeneralsWiki/SourceCode/Tools/switchers_arguments.md

-### Full list of command-line arguments that the game accepts:
+# Full list of command-line arguments that the game accepts

 - `-updateImages`
 - `-jumpToFrame`